uzairbcm/flash-post-processing/README.md

    - This file has a bunch of variables like
      - TV power threshold value
      - setting the power loss timestamps from the notes
-     - exclude variable for any we decided to exclude the data from a particular TV
+     - exclude variable for any device where we decided to exclude the data from a particular TV

-TV power threshold
+Setting TV power threshold value for each value
+ - Two steps to set the value of `power_threshold`
+    - Read the threshold from the labeled screenshots obtained from visit 1 of the data collection
+    - Plot the TV power consumption data using `code/tv_power.py` by setting values of `file_path; start_date`
+       - Infer the threshold from these plots.

 Process the logs with `run.py`